Healthy Homes Assessment Twyford

 What We Do

-As building inspectors, we are experts in all elements involved in specialist home examinations.
-We’re here to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the issues of specialist house Inspections.
+We are here to ensure that you make the correct choice when it comes to purchasing your next property.

-We take your investment seriously and conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun aspects of owning or purchasing your own house.
+We value your money and conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun aspects of owning or purchasing a home.

-We are specialised in a range of solutions to ensure that you are fully informed about the condition of any property you might be thinking of buying or selling in addition to other services.
+We specialise in a variety of solutions to ensure that you are completely aware of the state of any property you might be thinking of buying or selling as well as additional solutions.

-Our systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into your document, you are able to actually see any issues that could be found.
-Thanks to our detailed reporting it is no wonder that we have so many customers who recommend our service to family members and friends.
+With our systematic approach to inspecting your property as well as the latest technology in software with digital photos embedded into the report, you are able to actually see any issues that may be discovered.
+Thanks to our detailed report, it is no wonder that we have so many clients who recommend our service to family members and friends.

 Get in Touch - Get Peace of Mind